 - 1. Turn the cutter motor and the edger OFF.
 Unplug the motor from its connection to the controller unit. - 2.
-Loosen the screw on the coupler connecting the motor to the chip chute (see picture below).
-You may need to manually turn the polishing wheel to make the screw align with the hole as is being done in the picture below.
+Loosen the screw connecting the coupler to the motor shaft (see picture below).
+You can see down into the hole where the hex driver is being used in the picture below; before placing the hex driver into the hole, manually turn the polishing wheel to make the screw align with the hole.

 Avoid stripping the hexagonal screw on the coupler in Step 2 above.
 Make sure that the 3/32-inch hexagonal driver (Allen wrench) you use for the removal of the coupler is not badly worn.
-A new 3/32-inch T-handle Allen wrench is provided in the toolkit.
+A new 3/32-inch T-handle hex driver is provided in the Accessory Kit.

 - 3. With the 3/16-inch wrench from the accessory kit, unscrew the four bolts on the adapter plate that holds the plate to the wall. - 4.
 Remove the adapter plate and motor. - 5.
 Remove the four screws that secure the motor to the adapter plate. - 6.
 Install the new motor on the adapter plate.
 Make sure that the circular boss on the motor fits into the circular recess in the plate, and that the power cord coming out of the motor is at 45° to the right of vertical, when viewed from the right hand side of the edger. - 7.
 Install the motor/adapter plate assembly by re-tightening the bolts, going in an "X" pattern around the four bolts, to ensure even tightening. - 8.
 Re-tighten the screw holding the coupler in place (loosened in Step 2 above). - 9.
 Connect the new motor to the controller unit, and secure the wire so it will not interfere with other nearby wires.
 Turn the motor "ON." - 10.
-Go to the Log Screen ( 5 from the Advanced Setup Screen). - 11.
+Go to the Log Screen (F5 from the Advanced Setup Screen). - 11.
 Press the Reset Motor function key F or use the E key to move to the Reset Motor field and press the ENF key.